-First up is my own literary humor site, The Big Jewel, founded in 2002 by myself and Neil Pasricha, and still going strong, though Neil left to do other things quite a while ago.
-Mostly I select and edit material by other writers for the site, with the help of five other editors, but occasionally I also contribute myself.
-The following link leads to every piece I have at The Big Jewel.
+First up is my own literary humor site, The Big Jewel, founded in 2002 by myself and Neil Pasricha, and continuing up until 2019, though Neil left to do other things quite a while ago.
+Mostly I selected and edited material by other writers for the site, with the help of five other editors, but occasionally I also contributed myself.
+The following link leads to every piece I have at The Big Jewel permanent online archive.

 McSweeney’s Internet Tendency is the daily literary humor brainchild of Dave Eggers, founder of the McSweeney’s quarterly and author of A Heartbreaking Work of Staggering Genius and many other worthy books.
 Over the years a number of my pieces have appeared at this site, which used to be edited by Dave himself and is currently under the able management of Christopher Monks, who has himself contributed to The Big Jewel.
 So you see we’re just one big happy, incestuous family in the literary humor world!
 Here is a link to all of my pieces at McSweeney’s Internet Tendency.